lbke/ssr-theory/readme.md

 #### Request = input of a server-render

 A request is the basic input of request-time server-rendering.
-In this case, it is the HTTP request triggered by the user.
+It's more precisely an HTTP request, most of the time triggered by a human user through a web browser.

 A request can be seen as a set of various attributes.

-However, there's a fact often overlooked in the Jamstack world: build-time server rendering *also* expects a request as its input.
+However, there's a fact often overlooked in the Jamstack ecosystem: in accordance to our definition of server-side rendering, build-time server rendering *also* expects a request as its input.
+Not only because the user has to initially query a server, via an URL, to get some content, but also because this URL is actually used by the server to retrieve the right piece ofcontent.

 Except that it is not a full HTTP request, but only some part of it: mainly the URL.

 For instance, say you have a blog with 10 articles, that you statically build using Gatsby or Next.js or whatever.
 Each article has its own URL, right?
 So when the user types "your-super-blog.whatever/article-1" they get article 1?
 Right?